-The main channels used to communicate with our employees are digital media (including intranet, blogs, emails, newsletters, award e-cards, polls/surveys, Yammer), face-to-face activities and events (subject to any COVID-19 restrictions) such as employee roadshows, employee town hall meetings, open-invite lunches, team meetings, leaders' forums and networking events.
+The main channels used to communicate with our people are digital media (including intranet, blogs, emails, newsletters, award e-cards, polls/surveys, Yammer), face-to-face activities and events (subject to any COVID-19 restrictions) such as employee roadshows, employee town hall meetings (online and face-to-face), open-invite lunches, team meetings, leaders' forums and networking events.
 The impacts of COVID-19 have caused us to better integrate virtual communication platforms, which has enabled more two-way communication between our people.